torchnyu/blog/_drafts/2020-09-04-sweet-charity.md

 # Making The Claim

-Once you have decided to make the claim, do it with tact.
+Once you have decided to make the claim against someone's code, do it with tact.
 Do not do it in public.
 Do not cast aspersions.
 Do not make it personal.
-But do be firm.
-If you've truly done your research and made a solid argument, then you should be firm in your view.
+Try to keep an open mind.
+It's quite possible they do indeed have a justification that you didn't anticipate.
+If that is the case, withdraw your claim as cleanly as possible.

+# Negotiation

+Everything is negotiable.
+Many developers take the absolutist view.
+They believe that code is either great or terrible.
+They believe that they *must* speak out about bad code.
+Perhaps it's an effect of dealing with ones and zeros, true and false all the time.
+Regardless, it's not a tenable approach.
+The absolutist will always have some bug to bear, some campaign to lead, an endless quixotic quest.
+No codebase is perfect.
+No product has enough features.

+Software development is fundamentally about trade-offs.
+One trades off code quality for features, performance for developer time, etc. There's no way to get everything at once.
+If someone promises you perfect software, you're getting tricked.

+Ask yourself if the flaw that you perceive could have been a tradeoff.
+The code that is ugly and flawed but makes the company money is more valuable than the beautiful code that sits unused, the company already having gone bankrupt.

+The authors of the code may very well have known the issues you are raising, but prioritized something else entirely.

+Of course the priorities may be different now.
+Code debt may be accrued up front but paid down later.

+# It's Just Code

+At the end of the day it's just code.
+It's not your life.
+Good code is worth aspiring towards, but it's not your mission in life.
+Don't take it personally.

+When you decide to improve code, do it with patience and tact, with empathy and open ears.